Diabetes is a condition of abnormal levels of glucose in the blood.

 Many of the people with diabetes who need amputations are smokers.

-But if your feet lose feeling, they can’t feel heat and it’s very easy to burn them with hot water or heating pads.
+But if your feet lose feeling, they can’t feel the heat, and it’s straightforward to burn them with hot water or heating pads.

 The best way to help cold feet is to wear thick socks.

 This is a known intermittent claudication condition.
-It is advisable to rest for a few moments, which should end the pain.
+It is advisable to rest for a few moments, ending the pain.

-Work with your doctor to start a walking schedule that is consistent with your diabetic foot condition.
+Work with your doctor to start a walking schedule consistent with your diabetic foot condition.

 Some people can be helped with medications to improve circulation.